-Early in the year of 2015, while sitting on the couch watching the LA Clippers play against a healthy Kobe and the LA Lakers, we thought: “How cool would it be to experience a real life NBA game?!”
-A month later, our dreams began to come into fruition.
+Early in the year of 2015, while sitting on the couch watching the LA Clippers play against a healthy Kobe and the LA Lakers, we thought: “How cool would it be to experience a real-life NBA game?!”
+A month later, our dreams began to come to fruition.
 We purchased tickets for an NBA Game and thus, began our adventure to California.
-It would be the first time Reid and I saw a professional league game of any sport.
-Our first, but definitely not our last, NBA game!
+It would be the first time Reid, and I saw a professional league game of any sport.
+Our first, but not our last, NBA game!

 Arrived in Los Angeles, California around the late afternoon.
 As for day one, we only had a few things planned.
 We checked-out our rental car (2015 KIA Soul), checked-in the hotel (The Radisson Hotel – across University of Southern California) and of course, hit up one of our favorite fast food restaurants in California: In-N-Out Burger!
 (Eye spy: The ‘Hollywood’ sign)